A view of Altare della Patria in Rome

 Domenica Sunday

-Unlike in English, the days of the week in Italian are never capitalized, except when they appear at the beginning of a sentence.
+One thing to note is that, unlike in English, the days of the week in Italian are never capitalized, unless they appear at the beginning of a sentence.

 Example: